 - If a cardholder/custodian has transferred departments, cancel the current card and apply for a new card with the new department.

-- If a cardholder/custodian is on extended university leave, such as sabbatical, family or medical leave, notify the Card Services Team via a support request to have the card temporarily suspended.
+- If a cardholder/custodian is on extended university leave, such as sabbatical, family or medical leave, submit a Change Request to have the card temporarily suspended until the cardholder/custodian returns.
+If there are questions or issues, please notify the Card Services Team via a support request.

 All card transactions should be properly expensed/cleared before the employee’s status changes.

 - Use separate email accounts for work and personal use.

 - Use a unique password for each account.